tajulasri/policy/nanajewellery.md

 ### This app provides the following information:

-Running contest for our products via mobile apps
+This apps is for running contest for our products via mobile apps This apps is using your device's camera for QR code scanning purpose.

 Everywhere below in the text "I" is meant "Sankyutech Sdn Bhd".
 I promise to protect your security, personal data and information regarding the meaning of this document.

 ### 2. Providing - You control it
 This app does NOT use this information for other purposes.
 This app does NOT collect or share this information. eg:  email and phone number for registration app purpose.
+This app does NOT access any private media inside your devices.

 ### 3. Location information
 This app does NOT collect any location information for your mobile device.